 Editor’s note: This article was originally published on Jan.
 15, 2021.
-The most recent updates were made on Aug.
-26, 2021, upon new information and instructions around booster shots.
+The most recent updates were made on Dec.
+3, 2021, upon new information and instructions around booster shots.
 Also, you can learn about recommendations for flu shots for the 2021-22 season here.

 You may have some questions about the effectiveness, safety and administration of the vaccines, especially for those who have preexisting conditions like pancreatic cancer, or those who are in close contact with patients.
-We also provide information about the booster shots and the populations that are affected.
+We also provide information about the booster shots.